analytiq-hub/analytiq-hub.github.io/_posts/2025-10-20-how-we-integrated-stripe-into-docrouter-ai.md

 categories: [tech, programming, ai, tutorials]
 ---

 At [DocRouter.AI](http://docrouter.ai), we build an AI app for processing documents using LLMs.
-As our user base grew, we needed a reliable way to handle billing.
+As our user base grew, we needed a reliable way to handle billing for self-serve customers.
 This post explains our Stripe integration, focusing on key design choices.
 We'll cover why we chose Stripe, how we keep things flexible, pricing decisions, APIs used, and more.

 ## Table of Contents